zayzay500/ruby-oo-relationships-practice-art-gallery-exercise-yale-web-yss-052520/README.md

     * Returns an `array` of all the paintings

   * `Painting.total_price`
-    * Returns an `integer` that is the average price of all paintings
+    * Returns an `integer` that is the total price of all paintings

 **GALLERY**